It Takes A Village Academy

 Comparative study of pollution in two Brooklyn neighborhoods

-Students collected data in two different neighborhoods in Brooklyn to compare the amount of pollution found in each one.
+Students collected data in two different neighbohoods in Brooklyn to compare the amount of pollution found in each one.
 They calculated the excess amount of CO2 by measuring how much is being absorbed by trees, compared to how much is being given off by humans and cars.
 Noise pollution was also taken into account, and compared between the two neighborhoods.
 By the end of the project, students used the results and data they have gathered, to tried and come up with solutions for problems like excess CO2 and noise pollution.

 Measuring noise pollution in the MTA subway system in Brooklyn.